Bodrum: Airports

 There are no civilian airports located in the district's borders and Milas–Bodrum Airport and Kos Island International Airport are the main airports that serve the city.
 Milas–Bodrum Airport is located 36 km northeast of Bodrum, with both domestic and international flights.
 Kos Island International Airport, 70 km to the SW, located in Andimachia, Greece, accessible by boats from Bodrum across a 20 km stretch of the Aegean Sea.
 Aside from year-round flights to Greek destinations, Kos airport's traffic is seasonal.

-Built in 1987, Bodrum-Imsik Airport once served the city before its closure to commercial flights in the late 90's.
+Built in 1987, Bodrum-Imsik Airport once served the city before its closure to commercial flights in the late 1990s.
 Due to financial and legal problems caused by a landownership dispute, the airport was sold to Presidency of Defense Industries in 1997.
 It is currently being operated as an air base.

 Bus

-The main bus station of Bodrum district used to be located in the city center, but this has changed in 2021 when it was moved to a newly-built facility in Torba, around 6 km away from the town to ease traffic jams in the city center during the high season.
+The main bus station of Bodrum district used to be located in the city center, but this has changed in 2021 when it was moved to a newly built facility in Torba, around 6 km away from the town to ease traffic jams in the city center during the high season.
 The old bus station still has the interdistrict buses, but intercity bus services to other locations in Turkey were redirected to the new station.
 The new station is powered by solar power, and contains 6 electric car charging units, which was described to be a first for a bus terminal in Turkey by the Muğla Mayor Osman Gürün.

 Most of the public transportation in the city is based on local shared taxis called "dolmuş".
 Each of these privately owned minibuses displays their particular route on signboards behind the windscreens.
 The word derives from the Turkish for "full" or "stuffed", as these shared taxis depart from the terminal only when a sufficient number of passengers have boarded.
 Apart from these minibuses Muğla Municipality also has a scheduled bus service program between towns on the Bodrum peninsula.
 Public transportation between major towns such as Gümbet, Bitez, Turgutreis and the main bus station is non-stop.

 Port

 The port has ferries to other nearby Turkish and Greek ports and islands.
 Bodrum has three large marinas and cruise berths.
 The first marina, Milta, is located in the center of Bodrum.
 The second marina is located in Turgutreis, and the third, Palmarina, in Yalikavak.

+Luxury marina Yalikavak Marina near Bodrum was long in the hands of Mübariz Mansimov, a Turkish-Azerbaijani oligarch and shipping magnate until Erdogan handed management over to Mehmet Ağar, his former interior minister.
+After 2022, the marina became a safe haven for fleeing Russian oligarchs, like Roman Abramovich.